Amex Cobalt vs. TD Aeroplan Visa Infinite

 Value of reward in CAD / cost in points x 100 = value in cents per point (CPP)

-The TD Aeroplan VI collects Aeroplan points and Cobalt cardholders can transfer their points to Aeroplan for free on a 1:1 basis.
-To make comparison easier, we’ll use the average value of an Aeroplan point (2 CPP) to evaluate the returns of both cards later.
+The TD Aeroplan Visa Infinite Card collects Aeroplan points, and Cobalt cardholders can transfer their points to Aeroplan for free on a 1:1 basis.
+To make comparison easier, we'll use the average value of an Aeroplan point (2 CPP) to evaluate the returns of both cards later.

 Credit card insurance

-Credit card shopping and travel insurance eliminates the need to buy separate policies and covers multiple purchases and trips per year with a single annual fee.
-The TD Aeroplan VI and Amex Aeroplan provide great value, offering 10 types of credit card insurance with slightly different coverage limits:
+Credit card shopping and travel insurance eliminate the need to buy separate policies, covering multiple purchases and trips per year with a single annual fee.
+The TD Aeroplan Visa Infinite Card and American Express Cobalt Card provide great value, with the TD Aeroplan Visa Infinite Card offering more types of credit card insurance with slightly different coverage limits:

-InsuranceAmex Cobalt coverage limitTD Aeroplan VI coverage limitEstimated value
+InsuranceAmerican Express Cobalt Card coverage limitTD Aeroplan Visa Infinite Card coverage limitEstimated value

 Extended warranty1 year1 year$72